channinghambric/channinghambric.github.io/_pages/portfolio.md

 author_profile: true
 ---

 Even though speaking is learned at an early stage of development, it is far from a simple process.
 Rather, in order to speak even a single word, we must map the semantic concept we want to convey to a specific word, which must then be broken down into the minute phonological units found within our specific language system.
-My research investigates how people navigate this intricate process.
+My research integrates traditional cognitive psychology and contemporary cognitive science methods to investigate how individuals navigate this intricate process.

 <div style="display: flex; align-items: flex-start;">
   <!-- Left side: header and paragraph -->